 In liaison with the professional team and following an environmental impact assessment, site noise monitoring schemes are developed from the outset.
 Baseline noise monitoring is undertaken prior to works commencing, followed by noise level assessments from individual demolition processes and traffic movements.

 Readings are taken daily by either hand held monitors, or a semi-permanent monitoring installation both inside and outside the site boundary.

 SMS and Email alerts support an effective monitoring and management system.

-John F Hunt also operate ‘Noise-Hub’, which is a noise measurement system communicating with single or multiple monitoring terminals.
+Our demolition company also operate ‘Noise-Hub’, which is a noise measurement system communicating with single or multiple monitoring terminals.
 The software allows us to communicate with our monitors, download, calibrate and create a variety of automated reports, which are transmitted directly to any laptop, pc, tablet or smart phone.